2023–24 IKF Europe Challenger Cup

 The 2023–24 IKF Europe Challenger Cup is the 2nd edition of IKF's second-tier competition for Korfball clubs.
-TuS Schildgen are the defending champions, but couldn't defend their title after in the final round in the Champions League.
+TuS Schildgen are the defending champions, but could not defend their title after in the final round in the Champions League.

 KK Brno won the event after finishing first in the group.

 Host selection

 On 30 December 2023, Lisbon were given the hosting rights.

 Format

 Four teams play each other in a round robin format where the group winners would win the Challenger Cup.

 Teams

 Teams who finished second and third in Round 2 of the Champions League qualified for the Challenger Cup.